Surviving Infidelity: The Four Rules of Marriage

 Rule #3: The Rule of Time

 This rule tries to take a couple back to when they were dating.
-The premise is that the only way that you can be successful with “The Rule of Care” is to spend time with your spouse, giving them your undivided attention.
-Much as you did when you were first dating.
+The premise is that the only way that you can be successful with “The Rule of Care” is to spend time with your spouse, giving them your undivided attention – much like you did when you were first dating.
 In fact, Harley suggests 15 hours a week.
 During this time you will attempt to meet each other’s needs of affection, conversation, recreational companionship and sexual fulfillment.
-That’s a lot of together time, for sure.

 While discussing this post last night, Linda and I were trying to recount the hours we spent together last week where we were alone and giving each other our undivided attention.
-That means no kids, no TV and no computer, etc. Sad to say, last week we didn’t’ come very close to 15 hours.
-The point is that yes, it can and will be difficult, but isn’t your marriage worth the extra effort to make it happen?
-Plus, you can make it fun, exciting and romantic just as you did when you first started dating.
+That means no kids, no TV and no computer, etc. Sad to say, last week we didn’t come very close to 15 hours.

 Rule #4: The Rule of Honesty

-I think this statement from Dr. Harley sums this rule up nicely: “…honesty means never leaving your spouse with the false impressions about your thoughts, feelings, habits, likes, dislikes, personal history, daily activities, or plans for the future.”
 Honesty is essential for your marriage to be safe and to succeed.
 It will bring you closer to your spouse emotionally and will prevent any destructive behaviors from forming.

-To be successful at surviving infidelity and creating a strong and happy marriage in the future, following Dr. Harley’s rules can a great game plan for making that happen.
+To be successful at surviving infidelity and creating a strong and happy marriage in the future, following Dr. Harley’s rules can be a great game plan for making that happen.
 But don’t just set the rules and go from there.
 Schedule regular review sessions (part of your 15 hours!) to make sure that you are making steady improvement.
 Taking these steps can help you recover and achieve the marriage that you have always wanted.

 I don’t think this is going to happen.
 But its a nice thought.